FREQUENTLY ASKED QUESTIONS

 - Easy-to-use modification options for various graphics and sound effects to customize the look and feel of the game.

-- Realistic spacecraft instrumentation useful to pilots for situation awareness and tactical planning including HUD indicators, FPM (Flight Path Marker), pitch ladder, motion spears/ladders, compass, 'cone-of-vulnerability' gunsight, detailed ship status, and more.
+- Realistic spacecraft instrumentation useful to pilots for situational awareness and tactical planning including centralized HUD rendered indicators and readouts, FPM (Flight Path Marker), pitch ladder, motion spears/ladders, compass, 'cone-of-vulnerability' gunsight, detailed ship status, and more.

-- Full 3D radar (with 3D spherical direction indication).
+- Full 2D and 3D radar modes (with 360-degree spherical direction indication).

 - Advanced target tracking and selection (including damage, movement, weapon configuration, and identity details).

-- High detail, multi-surface animated explosion, flak, and impact effects.
-Capital ships can also break apart in pieces.
+- Multi-surface animated explosion, flak, and impact effects.

 - Player directed ship selection for flight group.